 I also represent banks and leasing companies when they buy, sell, lease, finance and remarket all types of equipment, including private and commercial aircraft, vessels, railcars and other large-ticket equipment.
 I have extensive experience representing lessees and other users of equipment.
 I regularly work on distressed asset situations and work closely with our bankruptcy and insolvency lawyers as well as our litigators when necessary to achieve our clients’ objectives.

-Craig also represents many emerging growth and middle market, generally privately held companies.
-He often serves the role of outside general counsel to these companies and is a trusted business advisor to management.
-In that role, he advises senior management on important legal and business issues facing management and coordinates other firm attorneys, including litigators, labor lawyers, and tax lawyers when necessary, or directly represents these clients in debt and equity financings, joint ventures, strategic alliances, mergers, acquisitions and dispositions, and their other requirements.
+I represent numerous emerging growth and middle market, generally privately held companies, serving in the role of outside general counsel to these companies and as a trusted business advisor to management.
+In that role, I advise senior management on important legal and business issues they face and, in addition to representing them on their financing needs, coordinate other firm attorneys, including litigators, labor lawyers, real estate lawyers and tax lawyers when necessary.

 While there is always “event risk” in the market and there is significant uncertainty with the new administration, business activity should remain brisk and there should be significant liquidity in the market, particularly for strong middle and upper middle market companies.
 Interest rates will likely trend upward but this should not restrain growth.